the-codingphoenix/100-days-of-code/log.md

 **Today's Progress**: I did the day 1 css challenge on 100DaysCss.
 The challenge is to create a custom build number with gradient.

-**Thoughts** I've been coding for a few months.
-I thought I really grasped CSS but coming across this challenge, I realize I am still struggling with CSS.
-Still, I was able to complete the challenge with lots of research.
-I had some errors along the way but was able to resolve them all.

 **Link(s) to work**
 1. [100DaysCSS](https://100dayscss.com/days/1/)
 2. [Github Repository](https://github.com/the-codingphoenix/CSS--Number-With-Gradient)